lucaschirruINAF/SRT-Documentation/antenna.rst

 Antenna
 =======

-The Sardinia Radio Telescope (SRT) is a 64-meter Gregorian radio telescope with shaped optics, a quasi-parabolic main mirror and a quasi-elliptical subreflector.
+The Sardinia Radio Telescope (SRT) consists of a qusi-Gregorian system that can operates in a frequency range between 300 MHz and 116 GHz, with a radiation frequency up to 60 percent.
+Its optical design is composed of a quasi-parabolic 64-m main mirror and a quasi-elliptical 7.9-m subreflector, offering two focal positions (i.e. the primary F1 and the Gregorain or secondary F2 focal points).
+In addition, the telescope is equipped with a beam waveguide (BWG) room, which includes two 2.9-m mirrors and one 3.9-m mirror, for a total of four additional focal positions (i.e. F3, F4, F5 and F6).

-The antenna's main characheristics are:
+The antenna's main mechanical and optical characheristics are:

 .. list-table::
    :widths: 10 20